OPENetworks FTTN (VDSL2) configuration for FRITZ!Box routers

 - Setting the language, region, and password for your FRITZ!Box

-- Connect the included power supply to the back of the FRITZ!Box and plug it into a power outlet.
+- Connect the power supply to the back of the router, and plug it into your 240v power outlet.

 The following steps only apply if your FRITZ!Box is not already configured, or if it has been reset to factory default settings.

 If you purchased your FRITZ!Box from Internode, your router has been pre-configured.
-Simply follow the cabling steps above to set up your FTTP/NBN broadband service.
+Simply follow the cabling steps above to set up your OPENetworks FTTN (VDSL2) broadband service.

-- Make sure that your computer is connected to the FRITZ!Box - either with an Ethernet cable, or over a WiFi network.
+- Make sure that your computer is connected to the FRITZ!Box - either with an Ethernet cable, or over a wireless network.

-- Open your preferred web browser, for example: Google Chrome, or Mozilla Firefox.
+- Open your preferred web browser, for example: Internet Explorer, Google Chrome, or Mozilla Firefox.